Veteran Services

 Priority Registration

-The purpose of priority registration for military community students is permit them to register for classes as early as possible so they can then submit their required documents to the Veteran Services Center.
-Early submission can help to facilitate establishing benefits for the upcoming term.
+Military-affiliated students are encouraged to register early to allow ample time to submit required benefit documentation to the Veteran Services Center (VSC), ensuring timely processing and benefit disbursement.
 Please contact the A&M-Texarkana Veteran Services Center at 903-334-6602 or veterans@tamut.edu (Veterans@tamut.edu) for more information on priority registration.

 Campus Locations